How to Keep your Pet Cool in Hot Weather

 - Protection from the sun: If your pet must stay in the yard, instead of the cool indoors, be sure he has adequate shade and ventilation.

 - Park your pet at home: Never leave your pet in a parked car, not even for five minutes.
 It could cost him his life.
 The temperature in a parked car can soar to 160 degrees within minutes, even with the windows left slightly open.
-What to do if you see an animal in distress in a locked car.

 - Emergency Care: If a pet is overcome by heat (detected by excessive panting, is heavily salivating, and/or immobile) immerse him slowly in cool water to lower his body temperature, then contact a veterinarian.
 Never immerse a pet in ice cold water, it may cause him shock.